-Nova Reads is a series of relaxed, winter-evening socials that feature Nova Scotia writers reading favourite passages by our province’s literary giants.
+Nova Reads is a series of relaxed evening socials featuring Nova Scotia writers reading and discussing favourite passages by our province’s literary giants.

 Nova Reads Elizabeth Bishop

 On April 14, 2021, favourite passages from the work of Elizabeth Bishop were read by Writers’ Federation of Nova Scotia members, including Brian Bartlett (prolific poet, essayist, nature writer, and editor); Virginia Konchan (author of three poetry collections, including Any God Will Do); Annick MacAskill (author of two collections, including Murmurations); Sam Sternberg (poet, librarian, and alum of the WFNS Poetry in Motion program); Margo Wheaton (author of The Unlit Path Behind the House and a poetry editor at The Dalhousie Review); and Rita Wilson (author of A Pocket of Time: The Poetic Childhood of Elizabeth Bishop).
 Held virtually via Zoom, the event was free to attend.

 Nova Reads Budge Wilson